Best Money Management Apps

 Mint

-Mint is a simple personal finance that helps track your spending, budget, investments, and can even manage your bill payments.
+Mint is a straightforward personal finance app designed to track spending, create budgets, monitor investments, and streamline bill management.

 Price: Free